 NBI has long advocated for more attention, tools and resources for energy efficiency in the small business sector.
 We created the only prescriptive approach approved as a LEED-NC pathway for moving small new commercial buildings to high performance – the Advanced Buildings Program used by a number of utilities throughout the U.S. We’ve been quoting the stats on small commercial buildings for over a decade and efficiency advocate are putting more attention on this hard-to-reach segment.

 The newest CBECS data (2012 data released in 2015) shows the same dominant proportion of small buildings as the previous data set: nearly 95% of all commercial buildings and half the floor space in the country is under 50,000 square feet.
 Even if you slice it at 25,000 square feet it remains a key part of the efficiency puzzle with 88% of buildings and 36% of floor space.

-But now we all need to be in the ‘Action’.
-So existing buildings is where the action needs to be and that is why NBI learned a lot from Ecology Action.
-Ecology Action has been running small business retrofit programs for over 16 years in Northern California with nearly 17,000 retrofits completed.
+Ecology Action has been working on existing buildings, running small business retrofit programs for over 16 years in Northern California, with nearly 17,000 retrofits completed.
 That means they’ve talked to tens of thousands of building owners and managers to ‘get to yes’ for doing an energy efficiency retrofit.
 Along the way they improved and refined their program approach resulting in one of the most cost-effective retrofit models in the country for this sector.

 The U.S. Department of Energy (DOE) saw the potential, and Ecology Action won a DOE grant to make this model widely known and freely available to others in our industry.
 NBI was a partner on the project to develop a scalable model targeted to utility and public benefits efficiency program operators for delivering deep retrofits in small commercial buildings called the Small Market Advanced Retrofit Transformation (SMARTScale) project.
-The effort is a hybrid that combines the history of Ecology Action’s retrofit experience with performance criteria designed by SMUD to drive depth and diversity of savings in this hard-to-reach sector.
+The effort is a hybrid that combines the history of Ecology Action’s retrofit experience with performance criteria designed by SMUD to drive depth and diversity of savings.
 Ecology Action has just finished a three-year pilot with SMUD of the SMART Scale approach and the results are impressive and replicable.